-What affects moving costs in Edinburgh
+What affects cost planning for moves in Edinburgh

 Moves cost more when crews spend longer on site.
-The main drivers are loading distance, stairs and internal routes, lift or loading bay bookings, and parking restrictions around tenements and mixed-use blocks.
+The main drivers are loading distance, stairs and internal routes, lift or loading-bay bookings, and parking restrictions around tenements and mixed-use blocks.
 Distance influences cost less than handling speed: a short hop across town can overrun if the van parks far from the entrance or items must be carried through tight stairwells.

-What affects moving costs in Edinburgh
+What affects cost planning for moves in Edinburgh

 Cost driverWhat changes the timeWhy it affects total cost